mwytang/ubc-arc-intro-cloud-vm/docs/source/data-transfer.rst

 Transfer data to the virtual machine.

-1. In the same folder as your Private Key, create a text file
+1. In the same folder as your Private Key, create a text file.
+On Windows, you can Notepad or Notepad++

 .. code-block:: bash

-  vi helloworld.txt
+  nano helloworld.txt

 2. Transfer the text file to your virtual machine